maxramirez84/r_tiptop_baseline_hhs_map/README.md

 and two parameters; the district code and name to be plotted.

 Finally, it produces a [Leaflet](https://leafletjs.com/) map widget with all available household GPS coordinates plotted and cluster boundaries.

+## Script 2: IPTp Adherence Heat Map
+This script is named iptp_map.R.
+It builds a heat map representing the intensity of the IPTp  adherence.
+In this case, IPTp adherence is defined as taking at least the number of doses indicated by the parameter kIPTp.
+The script also plots all the households in which a woman was interviewed.
+And it splits them by those women who achieve the IPTp and those who not.

+The script receives as inputs the following dataset:
+1. HHS Dataset, containing for each record (i.e. approached household) the disctrict code, longitude, latitude, consent and SP doses number.

+and two parameters; the district code and name to be plotted.

+Finally, it produces a [Leaflet](https://leafletjs.com/) map widget with the intensity areas representing IPTp adherence.